3 Generations (film)

 3 Generations (also released in some markets as About Ray) is a 2015 American comedy-drama film directed by Gaby Dellal and written by Nikole Beckwith and Dellal.
 The film stars Elle Fanning, Naomi Watts, Susan Sarandon, Tate Donovan and Sam Trammell.
 It premiered in the Special Presentations section of the 2015 Toronto International Film Festival, under the title About Ray.
-The film was released on May 5, 2017, by The Weinstein Company.
-Teenager Ray (Fanning) realizes and pursues his true identity as male and his mother Maggie (Watts), lesbian grandmother Dolly (Sarandon) and absent father Craig (Donovan) must learn to accept him for who he is.
+The film was released on May 5, 2017, by the Weinstein Company.
+In the film, teenager Ray (Fanning) realizes and pursues his true identity as male and his mother Maggie (Watts), lesbian grandmother Dolly (Sarandon), and absent father Craig (Donovan) must learn to accept him for who he is.

 Plot

 Sixteen-year-old Ray, his mother Maggie, grandmother Dolly, and Dolly's partner are at the doctor getting final instructions on Ray's gender transition.
 Ray lives with his unmarried mother, his domineering lesbian grandmother, Dolly, and Dolly's partner, Frances.
 Dolly thinks it would be easier if Ray would just be a lesbian, while Maggie understands that Ray is a transgender man.

 Ray is ready to start testosterone shots and change schools, but he needs written consent from both parents.
 Ray's father is an absent parent and Maggie is afraid to make such a permanent decision.
 Maggie locates Ray's father, but he wants some time to think.
 Blaming father Craig's indecision gives Maggie time to stall.
 On his own, Ray locates his father to find him, married with three children.
 He also learns that Maggie slept with Craig's brother and that "uncle" Matthew might be his real father.
 Maggie is the reason he never had a father.
 Ray feels lied to, alone, and as though he will be trapped in a female body forever.

 Grandma Dolly decides it is time for the four to have a man in the house.
 She now supports Ray's transition to a man.
 Matthew and Maggie talk.
 Craig signs the consent form after Maggie also does so.
 Ray finds happiness.